Skip to main content

 Town Hall Forums are always free.
 No registration is required.
 Seating is open; first come, first seated.

-On November 17, 1983, Elie Wiesel began his Forum speech “Why Hate?” on memory and the Holocaust by saying, “The best thing one can do at noon on a Thursday is to tell stories.”
+On November 17, 1983, Elie Wiesel—Holocaust survivor, author, and activist—began his Forum speech “Why Hate?” by saying, “The best thing one can do at noon on a Thursday is to tell stories.”

 With special thanks to:

-- Avshalom (Avshai) Weinstein for sharing some of his and his father’s story and the Violins of Hope.
+• Avshalom (Avshi) Weinstein for sharing some of his and his father’s story and the Violins of Hope.

-All whose stories are carried in these violins.
-Might we never forget.
+• All whose stories are carried in these violins.